Bob Vila’s 10 “Must Do” Projects for February

 7. Check the Washer Hose for Wear

-When was the last time you clapped eyes on any of the hoses or cords in your laundry room?
+When was the last time you clapped eyes on any of the hoses or cords on your washing machine?
 When a washing machine leaks, the culprit is sometimes a cracked washer hose.
-It’s a good idea to check these connectors periodically to ensure that they are not worn or cracking, and now is as good a time as any.
+It’s a good idea to check these connectors periodically to ensure that they are not worn or broken, and now is as good a time as any.
 This inspection involves moving the washer away from the wall and giving the washing machine hose a once-over.
 If you see signs of wear you’ll want to replace the hose but before you do, be sure to shut off the water and the power to the machine.

 8. Mend Window Screens